moemoe89/codeigniter-ckeditor-filemanager/README.md

 # Let's try
 for the example i create two page. first without session so when we access the upload image manager we will get notification that we not authorized to access it. and the second i give session named upload_image_file_manager so when we do the step before we can access file manager like upload files and take it to ckeditor textarea

+# Note !!
+work only for Codeigniter 3, if you used Codeigniter 2 you should use native session PHP for authentication